Kmohamedalie/Big-Data-Hadoop-Spark-lab/README.md

 [Hands-On Lab: Introduction to SparkSQL](https://github.com/Kmohamedalie/Big-Data-Hadoop-Spark-lab/blob/master/Hands-On%20Lab%3A%20Introduction%20to%20SparkSQL/SparkSQL.ipynb): Spark SQL is a Spark module for structured data processing.
 It query structured data inside Spark programs, using either SQL or a familiar DataFrame API.

 [Submit Apache Spark Applications Lab](https://github.com/Kmohamedalie/Big-Data-Hadoop-Spark-lab/blob/master/Hands-on%20Lab%3A%20Submit%20Apache%20Spark%20Applications/Spark%20Application.pdf): In this lab, you will learn how to submit Apache Spark applications from a python script.
 This exercise is straightforward thanks to Docker Compose.

+[Apache Spark Monitoring and Debugging](https://github.com/Kmohamedalie/Big-Data-Hadoop-Spark-lab/tree/master/Apache%20Spark%20Monitoring%20and%20Debugging): practice how to monitor and debug a Spark application through the web UI.

+### **Practice Project Overview**
+This practice project focuses on data transformation and integration using PySpark.
+You will work with two datasets, and perform various transformations such as adding columns, renaming columns, dropping unnecessary columns, joining dataframes, and finally, writing the results into a Hive warehouse and an HDFS file system.